v6d-io/v6d/docs/tutorials/kubernetes/vineyard-on-fluid.rst

 creating a Fluid client instance.

-2. **Create and configure the vineyard dataset and runtime environment**: Next, the code creates a dataset named Vineyard, then obtains the dataset instance, initializes the vineyard runtime configuration, and sets up a copy number and memory size to bind the dataset to the runtime environment.
+2. **Create and configure the vineyard dataset and runtime environment**: Next, the code creates a dataset named ``Vineyard``, then obtains the dataset instance, initializes the vineyard runtime configuration, and sets up a copy number and memory size to bind the dataset to the runtime environment.

-3. **Define the data preprocessing script**: This part defines a bash script for data preprocessing, which includes splitting the training set and the test set, as well as data filtering and other operations.
+3. **Define the data preprocessing function**: This part defines a python function for data preprocessing, which includes splitting the training set and the test set, as well as data filtering and other operations.

-4. **Define model training script**: As the name suggests, this code defines another bash script for training a linear regression model.
+4. **Define model training function**: As the name suggests, this code defines another python function for training a linear regression model.

-5. **Define the model testing script**: This section contains the model testing logic for evaluating the trained model.
+5. **Define the model testing function**: This section contains the model testing logic for evaluating the trained model.

-6. **Create a task template and define task workflow**: The code encapsulates a task template function named create_processor, which uses the previously defined bash script to build data preprocessing, model training and model testing steps respectively.
+6. **Create a task template and define task workflow**: The code encapsulates a task template function named create_processor, which uses the previously defined python functions to build data preprocessing, model training and model testing steps respectively.
 These steps are designed to be executed sequentially, forming a complete workflow in which data preprocessing is the first step, followed by model training, and finally model testing.